 - Calculate the area of offsetting forest land that you will need by dividing the emissions from the original forest (total from step 1) by the carbon stock that the offset forest would store in the usual rotation period (total from 3).
 This tells you how many hectares your offset forest needs to be to store the same amount of carbon as the original forest.

 - Check that the offset forest is at least the same size as the original pre-1990 forest land.

 Usual rotation periods

 |Exotic hardwood (pulp logs)||Forest grown on short rotation for producing pulp logs||15|

 |Exotic hardwood (saw logs)||Forest is grown for saw logs||30|

-Once your application is approved, the offsetting forest land must become forest land before the pre-1990 forest land that is offset is deforested.
-A person who owns pre-1990 forest land must submit an Offsetting Declaration form [PDF, 112 KB] once the offsetting forest land becomes forest land.
+If your application is approved, the offsetting forest land must become forest land before you deforest the pre-1990 forest land that is being offset.
+Once the offsetting forest land becomes forest land the owner of the pre-1990 forest land must submit an offsetting declaration form.

 Find out more